 The catalogue is set up as a group of individual files, one for each cluster.
 The file names are based on the "IAU" system that was adopted by R. F. Webbink in his review paper (1985, IAU Symp.
 113, 541): CHHMM+/-DDd where C designates "cluster", HHMM refers to hours and minutes of RA, +/-DD refers to degrees of declination, and d is truncated tenths of degrees of declination for equinox 1950.
 For globular clusters that were more recently discovered, the file names are based on the J2000 coordinates: CJHHMM+/-DDd.

-At the beginning of each file is a header containing the cluster name, with multiple designations indicated, and the right ascension and declination (epoch J2000) listed by W. E. Harris (1996, AJ, 112, 1487) in the 2010 revision of his Catalog of Parameters for Milky Way Globular Clusters.
+At the beginning of each file is a header containing the cluster name, with multiple designations indicated, as well as the right ascension and declination (epoch J2000) listed by W. E. Harris (2010, arXiv:1012.3224) in his Catalog of Milky Way Globular Clusters.

 I also indicate the date when the file was updated.